IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

         resourceProfile
-          Name of security resource profile.
+          Name of the security resource profile.

           At current stage,